MLLMs-Augmented Visual-Language Representation Learning: Method

 Where $C^i$ represents the extended captions for image $x_I^i$, and $Q$ denotes the question input to the MLLM.
 For different models in $G$, we use the same simple question template: \{Describe the $\left \langle image \right \rangle$ in English:\} to query the captions.
 The simple question has little impact on the diversity of answers, so we can obtain comprehensive captions of each image.

-\textbf{How to use these extended captions?} After obtaining these extended captions, one of the most straightforward ideas is to replace the raw texts with a set of new captions for training the visual-language model.
+\textbf{How to use these extended captions?} After obtaining these extended captions, one of the most straightforward ideas is to replace a set of raw captions with new captions for training.
 Its effectiveness has been evaluated in many previous works~\cite{zhu2023chatgpt,nguyen2023improving}.
 However, we have a concern about the operation in terms of the difference between raw and new captions.
-To investigate this, we count the frequency of the most occurring nouns of the extended captions (extracted from images in CC3M by MiniGPT-4, Otter, Qwen-VL, and LLaVA-1.5, examples are shown in Fig.~\ref{fig:illustration}) and present the results in Fig.~\ref{fig:unique_styles}.
-One can find that different MLLMs have different common words in the generated captions.
+To investigate this, we count the frequency of the most occurring nouns of the extended captions (extracted from images in CC3M by MiniGPT-4, Otter, Qwen-VL, and LLaVA-1.5, examples are shown in Figure~\ref{fig:illustration}) and present the results in Figure~\ref{fig:unique_styles}.
+One can easily find that different MLLMs output different common words in the generated captions.
+These diverse words can greatly expand the linguistic concepts of the dataset.

 Based on the above analysis, we plan to use all the extended captions for training to improve the diversity of captions.
 However, there is another concern about the difference in the length of the raw and extended captions.
-We present the average length comparisons of these captions in Fig.~\ref{fig:length}.
+We present the average length comparisons of these captions in Figure~\ref{fig:length}.
 These captions are generated by MLLMs under default settings.
 It can be seen that the generated captions by MiniGPT-4 and LLaVA-1.5 are notably longer, \textit{i.e. }90 tokens.
 While raw caption is shorter, \textit{i.e. }15 tokens.
-To investigate the influence of varying caption lengths on pre-training, we visualize the longer caption generated by MiniGPT-4 in Fig.~\ref{fig:hallucinations}.
-We find that longer captions indeed produce hallucinations that do not match the image, and these hallucinations often appear at the end of the caption, which has an impact on representation learning.
+To investigate the influence of varying caption lengths on pre-training, we visualize the longer caption generated by MiniGPT-4 in Figure~\ref{fig:hallucinations}.
+We find that longer captions indeed produce hallucinations that do not match the image, and these hallucinations often appear in the later part of the generated text, which has an impact on representation learning.
+The same conclusion is also verified in ~\cite{zhou2023analyzing}.
+It states that as generation progresses, the accumulation of past hallucinatory information and uncertainty can derail the model and lead to new hallucinations.